-In April 2023, the National Academy of Medicine drew attention to vitamin D deficiencies which are affecting more and more people in the West.
+In April 2023, the National Academy of Medicine drew attention to vitamin D deficiencies that affect more and more people in the West.
 Indeed, a deficiency of this vitamin leads to many complications, from symptoms of irritability to the development of autoimmune diseases.
-Nutrimuscle explains how to prevent deficiencies and ensure an adequate intake using foods rich in vitamin D.
+Nutrimuscle explains how to prevent deficiencies and ensure sufficient intake using foods rich in vitamin D.

-Vitamin D is a fat-soluble vitamin, that is, it dissolves in fat.
-Essential to many functions of our body, it exists in two main forms, the D2 form and the D3 form.
-It is preferable to consume it in its D3 form, because it would be better assimilated by the body.
-D2 is more sensitive to heat and humidity, so it is considered unstable.
+Vitamin D is a fat-soluble vitamin, meaning it dissolves in fat.
+Essential for many functions in our body, it exists in two main forms, D2 and D3.
+It is best to consume it in its D3 form, as it is better assimilated by the body.
+D2 is more sensitive to heat and humidity, and is therefore considered unstable.

 Its roles in the body

-Vitamin D plays an important role in many biological processes, both in health and in sport.
-It is metabolized by the liver to calcifediol and then releases calcitriol, its active form.
-Its benefits are:
+Vitamin D plays an important role in many biological processes, in health as well as in sports.
+It is metabolized by the liver into calcifediol and then releases calcitriol, its active form.
+Its benefits are as follows:

 Bone strength

-Rickets is a bone disease to which infants are particularly vulnerable.
-To protect against this, it is important to supplement them with vitamin D. This vitamin plays an active role in bone health.
-It ensures the strength of the teeth and reduces the risk of fracture.
-In addition, it helps to fight against osteoporosis, a bone disease that develops in populations of a more advanced age.
+Rickets is a bone disease that infants are particularly vulnerable to.
+To protect against it, it is important to supplement them with vitamin D. This vitamin actively contributes to bone health.
+It ensures the strength of teeth and reduces the risk of fracture.
+In addition, it helps fight osteoporosis, a bone disease that develops in older populations.

 In athletes, high cortisol levels prevent muscles from growing and recovering.
-Indeed, cortisol causes a drop in testosterone levels and has a catabolic action.
+In fact, cortisol causes testosterone levels to drop and has a catabolic action.
 Vitamin D increases testosterone production and decreases levels of myostatin, a catabolic hormone.
-In fact, this vitamin increases sports performance by acting on cortisol.
+In fact, this vitamin increases athletic performance by acting on cortisol.

 Longevity

-This is reputed to be the vitamin of longevity, according to several studies.
+This is known to be the longevity vitamin, according to several studies.
 It has shown its effectiveness on a group of people with different levels of intake.
-It has been found that people with a high rate experience an 8% reduction in mortality.
+It was found that people with a high level experience an 8% reduction in their mortality.

 Against fat gain

 Vitamin D has been shown to increase metabolism and fat oxidation.
-Extra intake of this vitamin could contribute to greater fat loss than with a placebo.
+Supplemental intake of this vitamin may contribute to greater fat loss than a placebo.

 Risks and deficiencies

 As previously mentioned, vitamin D deficiency in children and adolescents leads to rickets.
-In adults, it causes osteomalacia or osteopenia.
+In adults, it leads to osteomalacia or osteopenia.

-Some populations are more affected by deficiencies due to lack of sunlight.
+Some populations are more affected by deficiencies due to lack of sunshine .
 The National Academy of Medicine has also warned that UV cabins do not replace exposure to the sun.
-These are factors in the development of cancer.
+The latter are factors in the development of cancer.

-It is during the cold seasons that there are the most vitamin D deficiencies.
-This leads to intense fatigue, low motivation, irritability and a weakening of the immune system.
-In more serious cases, too much of a deficiency can lead to cardiovascular disease and increases the risk of stroke.
+Vitamin D deficiency is most common during the cold seasons.
+This leads to intense fatigue, loss of motivation, irritability and a weakened immune system.
+In more serious cases, too much deficiency can lead to cardiovascular disease and increases the risk of stroke.

 Ideally, vitamin D should only be considered as a dietary supplement.
-Although 10 to 15 minutes of sun exposure a day is sufficient, it can quickly become harmful to the skin.
+Although 10 to 15 minutes of sun exposure per day is sufficient, this can quickly become harmful to the skin.

 Sources of vitamin D in food

-There are many sources of vitamin D3.
-It is found in particular in:
+There are many food sources of vitamin D3 .
+They are found in:

 - Cod liver oil: 250 µg per 100g, this is the most concentrated source